Scranton Library Art Walking Tour

 The tour starts on the first floor of the E.C.
 Scranton Memorial Library, where you’ll see our first artwork and commemorative plaque to the right of the computer area and across from our Information Desk.

-1) Bertrand Dorny – The Eclipse, 1988
+1) BERTRAND DORNY – The Eclipse, 1988

 Bertrand Dorny was a French artist, painter, engraver, and graphic designer born in Paris on July 2, 1931.
 He worked at the workshop of André Lhote and Johnny Friedlaender.
 He built his work by deriving accepted techniques such as engraving, collage, or folding paper to achieve a personal style.
 He taught at the École de la Grande Chaumière and the École des Beaux-Arts in Paris.